-Throughout 2020 – 2021, CGS has been a proud co-sponsor of the virtual Indigenous Speaker Series, hosted by the Northwest Indian College – Nez Perce.
+Throughout 2020 – 2021, CGS has been a proud co-sponsor of the virtual Indigenous Speaker Series, organized by the Salish Sea Research Center and hosted by the Northwest Indian College – Nez Perce.
 The series amplifies voices of Indigenous people and promotes a dialogue about Indigenous people’s cultural and traditional lived experiences.

 Since January 2020, the Series has invited speakers from Northwest Indian College, University of Washington, Western Washington University, Michigan State University, Little Big Horn College, among other institutions, with global prospects for coming speakers.
 Speakers have varying backgrounds and share their cultural, traditional, and academic lived experiences in modern society while honoring their long standing relationship and responsibility to their homelands, communities, and ancestors.
 Research is living and developing through the conversations among the presenters, participants, and facilitators.

-We invite you to learn more about the series by visiting the Northwest Indian College website and exploring the speakers and talks co-sponsored by CGS, below.
+We invite you to learn more about the series by visiting the Indigenous Speaker Series website and exploring the speakers and talks co-sponsored by CGS, below.